operate-first/ionos-openshift/README.md

 # Mission Statement

-## Establish an IONOS on Operate First community project
+## Establish an IONOS HV on Operate First as a community project
 Started at and based on the Kick-Off Meeting 2022-03-16.

 ### Deploying IONOS HV with Operate First.